cabinetoffice/gap-automated-tests/README.md

 - `npm run cy:run:superadmin`
 - `npm run cy:run:apidashboard`

+#### Flake Detection

+Diagnosing a flaky test has never been easier thanks to the command:
+`npm run cy:run:flake --spec=**/YOUR_TEST_HERE.cy.js`

+This will run the tests over and over until they fail - so maybe don't leave it running overnight.

+A counter of how many times it ran will be displayed when the test fails, as well as after each individual run so you can keep track.

+Bear in mind, however - if you modify the test you're running while this command is executed, the changes WILL be picked up the next time it retries, as each test run is considered a separate run.
+This is different from the current cy:run behaviour where the tests are "fixed in time" from when you first start executing them.

+You can even run multiple files (not sure why you'd want to, but it is an option):
+`npm run cy:run:flake --spec=**/YOUR_TEST_HERE.cy.js,**/ANOTHER_TEST_HERE.cy.js`

 #### Reports

 When running the E2E tests via `npm run cy:run:*`, reports are generated via [Mochawesome](https://www.npmjs.com/package/mochawesome) and [cypress-mochawesome-reporter](https://github.com/LironEr/cypress-mochawesome-reporter) in HTML format.
 They are stored at `mochawesome-report/*.html`